 I wasn’t expecting to score good deals in Orchard Road since most brands here are high-end.
 Actually, the night before this we already went to Mustafa Mall in Little India to buy pasalubong and we were more than delighted that there were so many good buys in the area.

-After almost 2 hours in Chinatown, the Poor Traveler and his mom decided to proceed to Orchard Road to see the many shopping centers there and possibly buy pasalubong if we see something affordable.
+After almost 2 hours in Chinatown, the Poor Traveler decided to proceed to Orchard Road to see the many shopping centers there and possibly buy pasalubong if we see something affordable.

 - Transfer to the North South line and take the train heading for Jurong East